Choosing a Swimming Pool for Your French Home

 The following are some examples of the types of pool available:

-• The quality of the cheap ones is questionable but in the end you get what you pay for.
+These range from the inflatable and plastic frame models which can be purchased in supermarkets or online for around €100 to €500, through to the more robust metal and wood-framed pools ranging from €2,000 to €12,000.
+The quality of the cheap ones is questionable but in the end you get what you pay for.
 If it’s only to last a season, then why not?

-Fibreglass or Monobloc Pools
+Fibreglass or Monobloc (Coque) Pools

-• These range from around €12,000 to €25,000.
-You will need to make sure that the transport cost and the associated lifting equipment are included as this will bump the price up considerably
+These range from around €15,000 to €30,000 depending on size and specification.
+You will need to make sure that the transport cost and the associated lifting equipment (often a crane) are included, as this will bump the price up considerably.
+Installation can be DIY or by a professional.
+Some companies offer a day with an installer included in the cost.

 Concrete Pre-cast Pools